The US National Weather Service predicts El Nino will weaken in the coming months, giving way to La Nina, which could cool global temperatures.

 Regardless of how quickly it weakens, El Niño is likely to continue influencing global climate patterns for months to come.
 “Even though it has passed its peak, it still has some impact,” Di Liberto said.

-Impact of La Nina transition
+Impact of transition to La Nina phenomenon

-Scientists will be closely watching how the shift from the warming pattern of El Nino to the cooling influence of La Nina could impact average temperatures around the world.
+Scientists will be closely watching how the shift from the warming pattern of El Niño to the cooling influence of La Niña could impact average temperatures around the world.
 That could help answer the crucial question of whether the pace of global warming and climate change is accelerating.

 It's possible that a shift to La Nina could moderate global temperatures in 2024 and prevent them from exceeding 2023, supporting the hypothesis that 2023 marks a stable path for global temperatures, according to Gavin Schmidt, director of NASA's Goddard Institute for Space Studies.